asraarwani/DataStructuresAndAlgorithms/README.md

             43. Print all the nodes between two given levels in BST
             44. Print nodes of BST in min max fashion
             45. Flatten BST into singly linked list without using any auxiliary data structure
-            46. Flatten BST into singly linked list using stack
+            46. Flatten BST into singly linked list using stack iterative
+            47. Flatten BST into singly linked list using stack recursive
-            47. Flatten BST into singly linked list using queue
+            48. Flatten BST into singly linked list using queue
-            48. Convert a BST into doubly linked list
+            49. Convert a BST into doubly linked list
-            49. Check if leaf order traversal of two BSTs is same or not
+            50. Check if leaf order traversal of two BSTs is same or not
-            50. Convert a given binary tree to binary search tree
+            51. Convert a given binary tree to binary search tree
-            51. Convert BST to balanced BST
+            52. Convert BST to balanced BST
-            52. Second largest node in BST
+            53. Second largest node in BST
-            53. Construct a BST from its given level order traversal
+            54. Construct a BST from its given level order traversal
-            54. Convert BST to sorted circular doubly linked list
+            55. Convert BST to sorted circular doubly linked list
-            55. Largest number greater than or equal to a given number
+            56. Largest number greater than or equal to a given number
-            56. Largest number less than or equal to a given number
+            57. Largest number less than or equal to a given number
-            57. In-order successor of node in BST using parent node link
+            58. In-order successor of node in BST using parent node link
-            58. In-order successor of node in BST without parent link
+            59. In-order successor of node in BST without parent link
-            59. In-order successor and predecessor of node in BST
+            60. In-order successor and predecessor of node in BST

      6. Array